 Older people are heterogeneous in their health status.
 Hence, one BP target does not fit all.
-One strategy is to view older people to be made up of three functional categories with differ targets ranging from tight BP control in the fit person to a relaxed approach in the frail elderly.
+One strategy is to view older people to be made up of three functional categories with different targets ranging from tight BP control in the fit person to a relaxed approach in the frail elderly.
 Targets need to be individualised and dynamic to follow the changing functional state of the patients as they age.
 See Figure 1.

-Figure 2 shows the special considerations in managing hypertension in older patients namely, patients with falls risk; with dementia; are frail; have systolic hypertension; have postural hypotension; have polypharmacy associated with non-adherence; or are dependent and are staying in the home care resident setting.1
+Figure 2 shows the special considerations in managing hypertension in older patients, namely: patients with fall risks; with dementia; who are frail; have systolic hypertension; have postural hypotension; have polypharmacy associated with non-adherence; or are dependent and are staying in the long-term care setting.